Staked Turbidity Barrier FDOT

-The staked turbidity barrier is made from reinforced 22 oz. impermeable PVC fabric but can also come in 13 oz. and 18 oz. material.
-Section and stake connectors are 50 nylon ties that are supplied with a 100 ft. roll.
-The standard length of a staked silt barrier is 100 feet and the standard width is 44.5 inches.
+The staked turbidity barrier is made from reinforced 18 oz. impermeable PVC fabric.
+The standard length of a staked silt barrier is 100 feet and the standard height is 48 inches.
 Do you have more questions about the features and details of our staked turbidity curtain?
-See the staked turbidity barrier specifications below for more information or contact us at 1-863-261-8388 or Contact Us by filling out our webform.
+See the staked turbidity barrier specifications below for more information or contact us at 1-863-261-8388 or Contact Us.

 |Alternate Fasteners||Wire, Hog Rings, Staples|

 *The stakes for the sediment control barrier are sold separately.
 For information on pricing for erosion control fence, give us a call at 1-863-261-8388 or Contact Us..